zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/_index.md

 ArcBox uses an advanced automation flow to deploy and configure all necessary resources with minimal user interaction.
 The above diagram provides a high-level overview of the deployment flow.
 A high-level summary of the deployment is:

 * User deploys the primary ARM template (azuredeploy.json).
 This template contains several nested templates that will run simultaneously.
-  * ClientVM ARM template - deploys the Client Windows VM
+  * ClientVM ARM template - deploys the Client Windows VM.
+This is the Hyper-V host VM where all user interactions with the environment are made from.
   * AKS ARM template - deploys AKS cluster which will be used to run Azure Arc enabled data services
   * Rancher K3s template - deploys a Linux VM which will have Rancher (K3s) installed on it and connected as an Azure Arc enabled Kubernetes cluster
   * Storage account template - used for staging files in automation scripts